GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ## MC_ACK {#channel-ack-frame}

 The MC_ACK frame (types TBD-06 and TBD-07; experiments use 0xff3e806..0xff3e807) is an extension of the ACK frame defined by {{RFC9000}}.
 It is used to acknowledge packets that were sent on multicast channels.
 If the frame type is TBD-07, MC_ACK frames also contain the sum of QUIC packets with associated ECN marks received on the connection up to this point.

+MC_ACK generation is controlled by the MC_ACK policy advertised in the MC_ANNOUNCE frame of the corresponding channel.
+The Max ACK Delay, Ack-Eliciting Threshold, and Reordering Threshold fields of MC_ANNOUNCE apply separately to each multicast channel packet number space.

+A client SHOULD send an MC_ACK for a channel when either:

+* the number of ack-eliciting channel packets received since the last MC_ACK for that channel is greater than the Ack-Eliciting Threshold;

+  or

+* Max ACK Delay has elapsed and at least one ack-eliciting channel packet has been received since the last MC_ACK for that channel.

+A client MAY send an MC_ACK earlier than required by these rules.
+A client MUST send the first MC_ACK for a newly joined channel without intentional delay after receiving ack-eliciting packets on that channel.

+A client SHOULD use the Reordering Threshold to determine when receipt of out-of-order channel packets causes an immediate MC_ACK, following the behavior defined for ACK_FREQUENCY ({{I-D.ietf-quic-ack-frequency}}), applied to the channel packet number space.

+All channel packets that require acknowledgment MUST be acknowledged at least once.
+When MC_ACK frames are sent less frequently, clients need to retain ACK range information long enough to avoid permanently omitting acknowledgment of received channel packets.

 (TODO: Would there be value in reusing the multiple packet number space version of ACK_MP from {{Section 12.2 of I-D.draft-ietf-quic-multipath}}, defining channel ID as the packet number space?  at 2022-05 they're identical except the Channel ID and types.)